Free Initial Assessment

 For married couples, a separation agreement can include a provision for divorce.
 This will state that the separation agreement will be the basis for the divorce settlement.

-At Davisons, our solicitors can help you to agree on the terms of a separation agreement with your ex-partner.
+At Davisons, our separation agreement solicitors can help you to agree on the terms of a separation agreement with your ex-partner.
 We can negotiate with their solicitor on your behalf.
 Alternatively, we can support you to work with your ex-partner to reach an agreement yourselves through family mediation.

 Once you are happy with the terms, we can draft a separation agreement for you and your ex-partner to sign and have witnessed.